ACADEMIC ROADMAPS FOR THE BA

 Recent graduates have been hired by companies and agencies such as Ingram Micro, U.S. Customs Service, Crisis Services, Niagara Mohawk, People Inc., KidsPeace, Niagara County Department of Social Services, Gateway-Longview, Research Institute on Addictions, Compass House, Buffalo Urban League, Stepping Stones Learning Center, and Bailey Delavan Community Services.

-Total Required Credit Hours in Sociology 42 cr
+Sociology BA Program Requirements (Total Required Credit Hours in Sociology - 42)

 A. Required Courses (21 cr)